AwaNoodle/buildingAppWithDocker/README.md

 },
 ```

-We can test everything is working by starting our application:
+Using our test environment, we can test the application before we create the container:

 ```bash
 > cd ~/project2